For easy integration of this driver into the application it is handy to use: Preconfigurations in group "3964 and RK512

 If no response comes during this time, then the transfer of the message is terminated (the onEndOfTransfer event is triggered with error 24 or 66).It is timeout between receiving the DLE after sending the message and receiving the STX.
 It should be the same as the "Acknowledgement timeout after STX" by default.

 Because only the currently transferred data is defined on the data pages, depending only on the current application, the "Data setting" button is not available and the designer must fill in these data into the pages manualy.

 The message of the Master type that writes 3 words to the offsets DW4 to DW6 into the data block 61, i.e. DB61:

 There are following variables on the "Data-sent" page:

 There are following variables on the "Data-received" page:

 The following description has only an informative character and the designer needn't know this information.
 It goes about the shorten description of how the physical transmission proceeds on the line.

 Let's presume that we want to send data (n bytes) of the "without the header" transmission type (in case of the "with the header" transmission type the header would be considered as ordinary data).
 Then the transmission proceeds as follows:

 The receipt of the DLE signal means the positive response in this case.
 If the NAK signal (15hex) comes, then it means the negative response and the transmission of the message is repeated.
 The receipt process of the message turns precisely inside out.

 The most often defects on the first tests of the communication are in bad connection of communication cables.
 If the cable is OK but the communication still is not functional, then it is necessary to focus on the software settings, for example:

-A lot of information can be get from the INFO system in the COMM item.
+A lot of information can be get in the "COMM" item of the INFO system.